dgunning/edgartools/README.md

 - Search for company by ticker or CIK
 - Get a company's filings
 - Get a dataset of company's **facts** e.g. **CommonSharesOutstanding**
-- Query a company's fact as SQL using an in-memory **DuckDB** database
+- Query a company's facts as SQL using an in-memory **DuckDB** database

 # Installation